- Degree Overview

 - Tamika Zapolski, Assistant Professor, Ph.D., 2013, University of Kentucky.
 Interests: alcohol use among African Americans, impulsivity, and risky behaviors.

 - The Clinical Psychology Program is committed to promoting a diverse faculty and student body.
-Diversity enriches the graduate education experience, and we are committed to creating and maintaining a welcoming environment for our students, including those from minority and underrepresented groups.
+Diversity enriches the graduate education experience, and we strive to create and maintain a welcoming environment for students, staff, and faculty that values differences in age, disability, race and ethnicity, gender identity and sexual orientation, nationality and language, religion, culture, and socioeconomic status.

 - Our faculty members are also actively engaged in mentoring undergraduate students from underrepresented groups in conducting research and pursuing graduate education.
-For example, we currently have undergraduate students participating in the Diversity Scholars Research Program and the Olaniyan Scholars Program.
-These undergraduate students actively participate in our labs and enrich the research training and experience of our graduate students.
+For example, we currently have undergraduate students participating in the Diversity Scholars Research Program and the Olaniyan Scholars Program, and most recently, IUPUI is a host for a baccalaureate program (IPREP) to prepare underrepresented post-baccalaureate students for careers in academia; several of our faculty mentor students in this program.
+These students actively participate in our labs and enrich the research training and experience of our graduate students.

 - Applicants and current students can click the links below for more information about diversity programs here at IUPUI.